Dyslexia Action: Current services

-Dyslexia Action has three main divisions; the first, Dyslexia Training, offers online training at various levels to help education professionals teach dyslexic students, and learn about co-occurring learning difficulties.
+Dyslexia Action has three main divisions; the first, Dyslexia Action Training, offers online training at various levels to help education professionals teach dyslexic students, and learn about co-occurring learning difficulties.
 The developmental training offers a number of services for those who are already trained or interested in becoming SpLD specialist teachers and assessors.
 The second division, The Dyslexia Guild, is an open membership group with members working and learning in a wide range of settings.
-The third division, The Dyslexia Shop, is an online resource that contains tools for educators and parents to support dyslexic children.
+The third division, the Dyslexia Action Shop, is an online resource that contains tools for educators and parents to support dyslexic children.